muflone/django-remotes/docs/server-sample.md

 - **Before**: choose an ending date, like 2099-01-01 23:59:59
 - **Active**: be sure to make the commands group active

-You can define commands from the commands group configuration or you can use the **Commands** section.
+You can define commands from the commands group configuration, or you can use the **Commands** section.

 ---